-If you were involved in an accident in which your shinbone was fractured or broken and you consider someone to be at fault you will very likely be entitled to make a claim for compensation.
+If you were involved in an accident in which your shinbone was fractured or broken and you consider someone or some business to be at fault – you will likely be entitled to make a broken shin claim for compensation.

 The shin is the name given to the larger bone at the front of the lower part of your leg between your knee and ankle.
 The technical name for this bone is the tibia.

-What type of accidents can cause a broken shin bone?
+What type of accidents can lead to a broken shinbone?

 Are there different types of broken shin?

-A broken shin is medically known as a type of fractured shinbone – fractures can take many different forms including: hairline fractures, displaced fractures, spiral fractures, compression fractures and multiple fractures are just a few examples.
+A broken shin is medically known as a type of fractured shinbone.
+Fractures can take many different forms including: simple fractures, hairline fractures, displaced fractures, spiral fractures, compression fractures, comminuted fracture, multiple fractures, etc.

-Click fracture claims to see the article I have written describing all the different types of broken and fractured bone you might suffer.
+See our fracture claims article that describes in detail all the different types of broken and fractured bone you might suffer.

 How does your solicitor calculate the amount of compensation your broken shin is worth?